-Caprine arthritis and encephalitis (CAE) is present in Australia.
+Caprine arthritis encephalitis (CAE) is present in Australia.

-For general information on managing animal health in Australia, please consult the latest edition of ‘Animal Health in Australia‘.
+For general information on managing animal health in Australia (including goats), please consult the latest edition of ‘Animal Health in Australia‘.

 CAE is a disease of goats caused by a lentivirus.
 This disease is also called chronic arthritis-synovitis, big-knee, viral leukoencephalomyelitis, progressive interstitial pneumonia and caprine retrovirus disease (CRD).

 CAE causes chronic arthritis and occasionally progressive interstitial pneumonia or chronic mastitis in adult goats and leukoencephalomyelitis in young kids.

 Clinical signs include swelling of the carpal joints and lameness in adults.
 Other joints become involved as the disease progresses.
 Kids show nervous signs, such as lameness, ataxia, hindlimb placing deficits, hypertonia and hyperreflexia.